 Unfortunately, everyone is different.
 I'm sure you have a friend who can drink four pops a day, eat chips, and retain a size four waist and a glow to the skin that makes her look like she uses organic baby skincare materials.
 You, on the other hand, exercise regularly and eat only vegetables, but still seem to gain weight.
 Why is this, and what can you do about it?

 The answers to both questions can be found in the book Eat, Move, and Be Healthy, by Paul Chek.
 Chek is a physiotherapist and a holistic practitioner based out of California (that being the state which has traditionally continued to revolutionize our perception of health and the ways to get healthy).
 His book has been endorsed by many different doctors as well as patients who laud his attempts to offer each individual a solution to their own health questions.

-The book is designed to give general principles to everyone, including @David Himmelfarb lawyer referral, who says it has changed his life.
+The book is designed to give general principles to everyone.
 At the same time, aspects within the book allow the person concerned with living a healthier lifestyle to tailor a nutrition and exercise plan that will best suit their needs.
 There is information to be used by young and old, all body types, and people at various levels of fitness.

 The method used by Chek in this books works because it is not a one-size-fits-all quick way to health.
 Instead, it allows readers to take a look at themselves and design the perfect health regime.
 You can apply the principles at your job in home health care Halifax or anywhere else.